 Medicare Palliative Care vs. Medicare Hospice Care Coverage

 Medicare can cover palliative care for helping relieve symptoms in accordance with curative care.
 Some organizations define palliative care as “specialized medical care for people living with a serious illness” with the focus of care being symptom relief rather than to find a cure.

 The difference between palliative care and hospice care is that palliative care can occur in conjunction with curative care.

 Medicare may cover palliative care, but not under the Medicare hospice benefit.

 Hospice and Medicare Supplements

 Medicare Supplements can help cover the gaps in hospice care that Original Medicare may not, like prescription drugs for pain relief and respite care.
-After your Medicare coverage, you will likely be responsible for 5% of your total respite care costs and a $5 copayment per prescription drug.
+After your Medicare coverage, you will likely be responsible for five percent of your total respite care costs and a $5 copay per prescription drug.
 Medicare Supplements can cover some, or all, of these gaps.